-Calibration checks are done on all relevant measuring equipment against master slips that hold a calibration certificate and are traceable to National Standards.
+Calibration checks are done on all relevant measuring equipment either internally or externally in a manner that is traceable to National Standards.
+For example, calipers and micrometers are checked against master slips that have a calibration certificate issued by a UKAS-accredited certification body..
 The Quality Assurance Manager is responsible for ensuring that the checks are done at frequencies specified in the procedure and that all calibration records are kept up to date.
 Staff are responsible for ensuring they use only measuring equipment with a valid calibration sticker and that they take care to handle and store measuring equipment in a way that protects it from damage.
 The calibration records are audited periodically to ascertain adequacy of calibration.